CS2620DagOleg/gPRC/README.md

 ### Server

 - **gRPC Server**: Listens on a specified TCP port (e.g. `0.0.0.0:50051`).
-- **Thread Pool**: Each RPC call is handled by a thread from a pool (via gRPC’s built-in threading).
+- **Thread Pool**: Each RPC call is handled by a thread from a pool (via gRPC's built-in threading).
 - **In-Memory Database**: Uses a dictionary (`users_db`) to store user data and messages.
 - **Logging**: Major events (connections, account changes, message transfers) are logged.